kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/standalone.md

   Normal  Successful  44s    KubeDB Enterprise Operator  Controller has Successfully scaled the MySQL database: demo/my-standalone
 ```

-Now, we are going to verify whether the resources of the standalone has updated to meet up the desire state, Let's check,
+Now, we are going to verify whether the resources of the standalone has updated to meet up the desired state, Let's check,

 ```console
 $ kubectl get pod -n demo my-standalone-0 -o json | jq '.spec.containers[].resources'